Tools of the trade

 kubectl-dev_tool is a kubectl plugin that provides developer-friendly commands for Kubernetes workflows—like port-forwarding, log streaming, interactive pod shells, and simplified deploy/rollback operations—wrapped in shorter, higher-level subcommands.
 It focuses on speeding local development and debugging by combining common kubectl actions into convenient, opinionated shortcuts.

-For our use case we will be using the audit function of the kubectl-dev_tool to filter by user, resource, verb, and sort the data in an easy to ready format.
+For our use case we will be using the audit function of the kubectl-dev_tool to analyze audit log data by user, resource, verb, and sort it in an easy to ready format.

 Installation

-To install kubectl-dev_tool from github use ensure golang is installed and run the command go get or you can follow the build instructions located in the cluster debug tools repository.
+To install kubectl-dev_tool from github ensure golang is installed and run the go install command or follow the build instructions located in the cluster debug tools repository.

 Usage